A flourishing and sustainable arts environment that is open, inclusive and equitable.

 At the end of the process with the human behavior designers, Enrichers decided the concepts were shiny and new but not rooted in racial equity.
-To get to the heart of the issue and focus our work, Enrich Chicago partnered with well-respected anti-racism organizers from the People’s Institute for Survival & Beyond and underwent the Undoing Racism® Community Organizing Workshop.
-This training proved deeply influential in developing our purpose and plan, offering a shared framework and lens through which we see our work.
+To get to the heart of the issue and focus our work, Enrich Chicago partnered with organizers from the People’s Institute for Survival & Beyond (PISAB) to offer the Undoing Racism® Community Organizing Workshop.
+This workshop effectively grounded our work in a context that is historically-grounded and systemic and has had a lasting impact on our organization.

 Today, Enrich Chicago is a collaborative of 30 Chicagoland arts and philanthropic organizations (“the cohort”) committed to ending racism and systemic oppression in the arts sector.
 Our efforts form a critical lever to ensuring equity of access and prosperity for ALAANA (African, Latino, Asian, Arab, Native American) artists and organizations.
 Through three programmatic initiatives, Enrich aims to advance our collective vision of a flourishing, sustainable, and equitable arts sector and drive systems-level change.
 The work of the cohort focuses on three areas: